 Plumbers frequently handle dangerous substances, including chemicals, solvents, and gasses.
 If these substances are not handled properly, there is a severe health danger to the plumber.
 Therefore, training in properly handling and disposing of hazardous items is important for skilled plumbers.
 Students learn how to properly recognize and take dangerous materials in a plumbing trade program.
 To reduce their environmental influence, they are also taught how to dispose of these products responsibly.

 Crawl spaces and basements are familiar places for plumbing systems to be present.
 However, working in these places can be risky since they are frequently confined, inadequately ventilated, and challenging to leave in an emergency.
-Students who enroll in plumbing training learn to recognize and evaluate restricted areas for possible dangers, such as oxygen-deficient atmospheres, hazardous gasses, and entrapment.
+Students who enroll in pipefitter training learn to work in high pressure situations.
+They learn to recognize and evaluate restricted areas for possible dangers, such as oxygen-deficient atmospheres, hazardous gasses, and entrapment.
 In addition, they know how to wear personal protective equipment when working in confined areas and employ adequate ventilation techniques and equipment to reduce the danger of exposure to hazardous gasses.

 Including power tools, hand tools, and large machinery, plumbers use various tools and equipment in their work.
 The safety of the plumber and people nearby depends on adequately using these tools and equipment.
-Students who enroll in a plumbing trade program learn how to operate tools and equipment properly, as well as how to maintain them, examine them before use, and spot and report any problems or malfunctions.
+Pipefitter training center teach students the basics of the tools used in the pipefitting industry.
+Students who enroll here learn how to operate tools and equipment properly, as well as how to maintain them, examine them before use, and spot and report any problems or malfunctions.

 The plumbing systems themselves may risk the safety of plumbers and the people around them.
 For instance, plumbing system leaks can result in water damage and mold formation, whereas improperly installed systems can cause structural harm and even collapse.
 Students that enroll in a plumbing trade program learn how to spot potential plumbing systems problems such as leaks, poor installation, and careless material usage.
 They are also taught how to maintain plumbing systems to avoid risks properly.